Azure/azure-sdk-for-java/ConsumingEvents.md

 If you want to read Device to Cloud (D2C) messages sent to **Azure IoT Hub**, [IoT Hub Event Hub-compatible endpoint](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-read-builtin#read-from-the-built-in-endpoint) covers the connection string to be used in this case in detail.

 Consumers generally have a different relationship with the Event Hub than publishers.
 Usually there are relatively few consumers and those consumers enjoy a high level of trust within the context of a system.
-The relationshiop between an event consumer and the Event Hub is commonly also much longer-lived.
+The relationship between an event consumer and the Event Hub is commonly also much longer-lived.

 It's therefore more common for a consumer to be directly configured with a SAS key rule name and key as part of the connection string.
-In order to prevent the SAS key from leaking, it is stil advisable to use a long-lived token rather than the naked key.
+In order to prevent the SAS key from leaking, it is still advisable to use a long-lived token rather than the naked key.

 A generated token will be configured into the connection string with the *SharedAccessSignature* property.